 Located at the westernmost tip of the island of Montréal, a mere 25-minute drive from the city centre, is the charming waterfront town of Sainte-Anne-de-Bellevue.
 Nestled between Lac des Deux Montagnes and Lac Saint-Louis, at the confluence of the St-Lawrence and Ottawa rivers, there’s little wonder why the town’s name “de Bellevue” translates to “of the beautiful view”.
 Home to all manner of local artisans, farmers, historians, activists, academics and entrepreneurs of all ages, Sainte-Anne never fails to capture the hearts of those who visit it.
 Below are a few examples to showcase how this little town au bout de l’île has small and active culture—and tourist industry—all its own.

 Round out your day by getting closer to nature, starting with a visit to the animals at the Ecomuseum Zoo, the only outdoor zoo on the island of Montréal.
-Follow that up with a nature walk through the Morgan Arboretum, a beautiful 610-acre forested reserve, or let your imagination soar at the historical Montréal Aviation Museum.
-As night falls, check for public stargazing events at the small observatory owned by the Royal Astronomical Society of Canada located on the arboretum grounds.
+Follow that up with a nature walk through the Morgan Arboretum, a beautiful 245-acre forested reserve.
+Are your interests less earthbound?
+Aeronautics enthusiasts—or anyone who understands aerial navigation is cool—are invited to peruse the newly reopened Montreal Aviation Museum.

 Day or night, no trip to Sainte-Anne is complete without a leisurely-paced stroll past the bridge, across the historic locks, and all the way down to the tip of the newly-revamped upstream jetty.
 A National Historic Site, the view of Lac des Deux-Montagnes from the jetty is both serene and full of life, where you can watch an uninterrupted sunset, birds diving for fish, or the occasional personal watercraft courageously taking on the nearby rapids.